-What is Thin-Film?
+What is Ascent Solar Thin-Film?

 Ascent Solar develops and manufactures its cutting-edge CIGS (Copper-Indium-Gallium-Selenide) photovoltaic technology on a flexible, polyimide substrate.
 These panels convert sunlight into electric power by laying a thin layer of these four elements onto a metalized polyimide backing.
 As a leader in the CIGS field, Ascent is the only manufacturer commercially producing CIGS solar on a plastic substrate with Monolithic Integration, a key differentiator that puts us ahead of all other solar manufacturers.

-Our Thin-Film Solar is:
+Ascent Thin-Film Solar is:

 - Starting with an ultra thin, 25 micron (µ), polyimide base film, the final thickness of Ascent's thin film is 52µ.
 For reference, a human hair is on average 72µ thick.
 This ultra thin construction has the benefit of being incredibly lightweight at 68.4 g/m².